April00h/WorkPlanner-/README.md

 - I WANT to add important events to a daily planner
 - SO THAT I can manage my time effectively

-## Acceptance Criteria

-- GIVEN I am using a daily planner to create a schedule
-- WHEN I open the planner
-- THEN the current day is displayed at the top of the calendar
-- WHEN I scroll down
-- THEN I am presented with time blocks for standard business hours
-- WHEN I view the time blocks for that day
-- THEN each time block is color-coded to indicate whether it is in the past, present, or future
-- WHEN I click into a time block
-- THEN I can enter an event
-- WHEN I click the save button for that time block
-- THEN the text for that event is saved in local storage
-- WHEN I refresh the page
-- THEN the saved events persist

 ## Usage